SummaryRead the full fact sheet

 If you think you have been exposed to hepatitis B, see a doctor immediately.
 Your doctor can give you treatment in some instances, which greatly reduces the risk of you becoming infected with hepatitis B.

 Diagnosis of hepatitis B

-Blood tests are available to determine if you are or have been infected with hepatitis B. It may take six months from the time of infection before a blood test can detect antibodies to hepatitis B, so follow-up testing may be required.
-During this six-month period, until you know whether you are infected or not, take action to prevent potential infection of other people.
+are available to determine if you are or have been infected with hepatitis B. It may take 6 months from the time of infection before a blood test can detect antibodies to hepatitis B, so follow-up testing may be required.
+During this 6-month period, until you know whether you are infected or not, take action to prevent potential infection of other people.